 Newport Beach, Orange County Drug Treatment

-MAT is successful for reducing the harm associated with heroin use, but it is often just a temporary solution.
+MAT successfully reduces the harm associated with heroin use, but it is often just a temporary solution.
 In some cases, the withdrawal syndrome from Suboxone is worse than withdrawal from heroin or oxycodone.
 Therefore, users become discouraged, feeling hopeless about becoming opioid-free.
 This can lead to relapse and overdose.

 Newport Beach Rehabs

-Unfortunately, these outdated methods often have little success as clients are unable to withstand the lasting withdrawal symptoms.
-In addition, many clients cannot afford to take one to three months off from their life to spend in rehab.
+Unfortunately, these outdated methods often have little success as clients cannot withstand the lasting withdrawal symptoms.
+Many clients cannot afford to take one to three months off from their life to spend in rehab.
 Frequently, clients leave treatment early and relapse, which substantially increases their risk of overdose and death.

 Rapid Detox and Medical Opioid Detox in Orange County

 Many people often don’t know where to start or become overwhelmed by the number of programs available.
 However, they soon realize that most Newport Beach detox and rehab centers offer the same typical treatment methods.
 This can lead to people feeling discouraged about becoming opioid-free once and for all.

 Waismann Method® has successfully detoxed thousands of patients from all forms of opioids for over 21 years.
 Many Newport Beach residents choose to attend one of our medical opioid detox programs in a full-service, accredited hospital located in Orange County.
 The Waismann treatment is recognized worldwide as the safest and most successful opioid detoxification treatment available.

 Our quadruple board-certified medical director will provide a comprehensive evaluation and treatment plan based on your specific needs.
 Without leaving your local area, you can be free of your opioid dependence in a matter of days.
 If you would like further information or an individual assessment, contact us today.